How Many UCAS Points Is an A Level Worth?

 - E: 16 points

-What About AS Levels and Other Qualifications?
+AS Levels and other qualifications

-What’s the difference between AS and A Level?
+Difference between AS and A Level.

 Frequently Asked Questions